Clinical Research Data Storage Policy

 REDCap: Research Electronic Data Capture (REDCap) is a secure, HIPAA-compliant, web-based system for research databases and surveys.

-- Users must use technical solutions approved by DUCOM’s Information Technology department for collecting data for research studies involving sensitive information as defined under Section IV.
+Information deemed to be Sensitive Information must only be stored using technical solutions provided by the Office of Information Resources and Technology or the Information Technology department of the College of Medicine.
 Principal Investigators shall be responsible for ensuring that the data are collected and stored according to these approved technical solutions.

-- Personal computers, mobile devices, media drives, and any other tools used for collecting, storing, and processing sensitive research data must be encrypted and comply with DUCOM policies.
-COM-IT provides guidance regarding encrypted laptops and USB drives at http://it.drexelmed.edu/LaptopEncryption.aspx.
+Personal computers, mobile devices, media drives, and any other tools used for collecting, storing, and processing sensitive research data must be encrypted and comply with the End-User Device and Information Security Policy (IT-8) and all of its applicable Information Security Requirements.
+Drexel provides guidance regarding encrypted computers and storage at http://it.drexelmed.edu/LaptopEncryption.aspx.

-Drexel University College of Medicine reserves the right to monitor and identify files on network drives that would violate the Clinical Research Data Storage Policy.
-Penalties for violating the Clinical Research Data Storage Policy may include restricted access or loss of access to the DUCOM Network or systems, termination and/or expulsion from DUCOM and in some cases, civil and/or criminal liability.
+Drexel University reserves the right to monitor and identify files on network drives that would violate the Clinical Research Data Storage Policy.
+Penalties for violating the Clinical Research Data Storage Policy may include restricted access or loss of access to Drexel networks or systems, termination and/or expulsion from the university and in some cases, civil and/or criminal liability.